 - Testing based on Business scenarios: Contains the information about how the system will be perceived from a business process perspective.

-Functional testing Types: It has many categories and these can be used based on the scenario.
+Functional testing has many categories and these can be used based on the scenario.

-- Unit Testing: Unit testing is usually performed by the developer who writes different code units that could be related or unrelated to achieve a particular functionality.

-Therefore, this usually entails writing unit tests which would call the methods in each unit and validate that when the needed parameters are passed, its return value is as expected.
+Unit testing is usually performed by a developer who writes different code units that could be related or unrelated to achieve a particular functionality.
+His, this usually entails writing unit tests which would call the methods in each unit and validate those when the required parameters are passed, and its return value is as expected.

-Code coverage is an important part of unit testing where test cases need to exist to cover the below three:
+Code coverage is an important part of unit testing where the test cases need to exist to cover the below three:

 i) Line coverage